Abandoned & Little-Known Airfields:

 Walker AAF was still depicted as an active airfield

-on the 1961 Norfolk Sectional Chart (according to Chris Kennedy)
+on the 1961 Norfolk Sectional Chart (according to Chris Kennedy).

-and the 1964 Norfolk Sectional Chart (according to Chris Kennedy).
+Walker AAF was still depicted as an active airfield on the 1964 Norfolk Sectional Chart (according to Chris Kennedy).

 Walker AAF was apparently closed at some point between 1964-65,